goauthentik/authentik/website/integrations/services/netbird/index.md

 ## Preparation

 The following placeholders will be used:
-- `netbird.company` is the FQDN of the Netbird install.
+- `netbird.company` is the FQDN of the NetBird install.
 - `authentik.company` is the FQDN of the authentik install.

 ## authentik configuration